Landing Craft Infantry: Surviving LCIs

 Several former LCI hulls were obtained and modified for use as sightseeing vessels after World War II by the New York City "Circle Line".
 The Circle Line 7 (ex-LCI-191), Circle Line 8 (ex-LCI 179) are all now retired.
 Circle Line X is currently on active duty with Circle Line 42nd Street on New York City's Pier 83.

 Several other LCI hulls have been located around the world.
-The Argentine Navy has at least three, which were being used as of 1998.
-The ex LCI(L)-653, renamed Husky II, was used as a pilot boat and then a fisheries tender in Alaska before being broken up at Homer, Alaska in 2010.
+The Argentine Navy has at least three, which were still being used in 1998.
+LCI(L)-653, renamed Husky II, was used as a pilot boat and then a fisheries tender in Alaska before being broken up at Homer, Alaska in 2010.
 Three derelict LCI hulls remain at Staten Island, New York, in the Witte Marine salvage yard.

 Only one LCS(L) Mk.3, the former LCS-102, still survives in original configuration.
 She is moored at Mare Island, California, where she is being restored to her World War II appearance by volunteers.